black77dragon/DragonShield/new_features.md

 ## Implemented

+- [x] [bugs] **[DS-040] Align Portfolios Table Headers with Content**
+    Why: In the Portfolios GUI the column headers become offset and do not scroll with the table contents, making the list hard to read.
+    What: Build a new alternate Portfolios view using the working table layout pattern so header and rows scroll together; keep the legacy view available until the new version is verified, then remove the old implementation.

+- [x] [new_features] **[DS-029] Add Risk Tiles to Dashboard**
+    Why: Users want an at-a-glance view of portfolio risk posture directly on the dashboard.
+    What: Add Risk Tiles to the Dashboard GUI showing key risk aspects (e.g., SRI distribution, liquidity tiers, overrides) using graphical donut charts; enable drill-down from each tile to show the underlying instruments and details.

+- [x] [new_features] **[DS-039] Show Portfolio Risk Score in Portfolio Table**
+    Why: Portfolio managers need to see portfolio risk posture at a glance without opening each portfolio.
+    What: In the Portfolios GUI overview/table, add a "Risk Score" column showing the computed portfolio risk score (from DS-032) with sorting and standard formatting so users can compare portfolios directly.

+- [x] [changes] **[DS-047] Relocate Development/Debug Options Tile**
+    Why: The Development/Debug options tile clutters the Settings GUI and belongs with data utilities.
+    What: Move the "Development/Debug options" tile out of Settings and into the Data Import/Export GUI, keeping its functionality unchanged in the new location.

+- [x] [bugs] **[DS-041] Backup Database Script Missing**
+    Why: The "Backup Database" action fails because `/Applications/Xcode.app/Contents/Developer/usr/bin/python3` cannot find `python_scripts/backup_restore.py`, preventing backups from running.
+    What: Restore or relocate the backup/restore Python script and update the command/path so the Backup Database flow completes successfully on macOS, with a check that the script exists before execution.

+- [x] [changes] **[DS-037] Simplify Sideview Menu (Systems Section)**
+    Why: The Systems menu contains rarely used items that clutter navigation and confuse users.
+    What: Audit the Systems section of the sideview menu to identify consolidation opportunities and unused entries (e.g., "Ichimoku Dragon"); grey out any unused/legacy items in the menu and provide a streamlined set of active options.

+- [x] [changes] **[DS-043] Standardize Table Spacing**
+    Why: User-adjustable table spacing/padding creates inconsistent table layouts and adds settings that diverge from the Design System defaults.
+    What: Audit all uses of the Settings-driven table spacing/padding, replace them with the standard application defaults, and remove the "Table Display Settings" section from Settings once the swap is complete.

+- [x] [changes] **[DS-045] Relocate Risk Management Menu Entry**
+    Why: The "Risk Management" entry currently sits under the Portfolio section, making the configuration item hard to find and inconsistent with other maintenance screens.
+    What: Move the "Risk Management" sideview menu entry from the Portfolio group into the Configuration section and rename it to "Instrument Risk Maint." to match the desired naming.

+- [x] [changes] **[DS-044] Consolidate Application Startup into Systems GUI**
+    Why: The standalone Application Startup GUI duplicates navigation and clutters the sideview.
+    What: Move all Application Startup content/controls into the Systems GUI and remove the "Application Startup" entry from the sideview menu, keeping functionality unchanged in its new location.

+- [x] [bugs] **[DS-042] Validate Instruments Button Does Nothing**
+    Why: In the Database Management GUI, pressing "Validate Instruments" shows no visible action or feedback, so users cannot tell whether validation is running or completed.
+    What: Fix the Validate Instruments implementation so the validation executes and surfaces progress/result feedback; add a short light-grey description (matching the Application Start Up GUI style) explaining the purpose of the Validate Instruments function.

+- [x] [changes] **[DS-046] Rework Settings Layout**
+    Why: The Settings screen layout buries the About info, shows unused fields, and lacks a clear header for health status.
+    What: In the Settings GUI, place the "About" canvas at the top-left and "App Basics" at the top-right; remove/hide the "Base Currency" and "Decimal Precision" fields since they are unused; add a "Health Checks" header above the line starting with "Last Result ...".

+- [x] [changes] **[DS-040] Simplify Portfolio Status Indicator**
+    Why: The Portfolios table shows two color-coded status visuals (icon plus small bubble), cluttering the column.
+    What: In the Portfolios GUI Status column, remove the larger color icon and retain only the small bubble as the status indicator.

 - [x] [new_features] **[DS-032] Define Portfolio Risk Scoring Methodology**
     Why: We need a clear, consistent way to compute a portfolio risk score using instrument-level risk and allocation.
     What: Specify and implement a methodology to calculate portfolio risk that weights each instrument's risk score (SRI/liquidity) by its allocated value, producing a portfolio-level score and category for use in dashboards, reports, and the new Risks tab.

+- [x] [new_features] **[DS-031] Portfolio Risk Scoring & Tab**
+    Why: Portfolio managers need a simple risk score per portfolio and per constituent to assess posture quickly.
+    What: Compute a risk score for each portfolio (e.g., weighted SRI/illiquidity) and display it in the Portfolios GUI; add a "Risks" tab in Portfolio Maintenance showing the total portfolio risk score plus the risk (SRI/liquidity) of each instrument.

+- [x] [new_features] **[DS-030] Enhance Risk Report with Actionable Visuals**
+    Why: Users need to spot risk hot spots quickly and know where to act.
+    What: Add graphical diagrams to the Risk Report: SRI distribution and allocation as donuts/bars with clickable slices; liquidity tiers as a donut with drill-down; a heatmap of top exposures vs. risk buckets; and a panel highlighting overrides/expiries with jump-to instrument actions.

+- [x] [new_features] **[DS-036] Portfolio Risks Tab with Instrument Breakdown**
+    Why: Portfolio maintenance needs a dedicated risk view.
+    What: Add a "Risks" tab in Portfolio Maintenance showing the portfolio risk score (from DS-032), the distribution of instruments by SRI/liquidity (count and value), and a table of constituents with their SRI, liquidity tier, and weighted contribution; allow sorting and export.

 - [x] [new_features] **[DS-027] Introduce Instrument-Level Risk Concept**
     Why: We need a standardized risk label per instrument, aligned with market conventions, to support controls, dashboards, and reporting.